benjaminjonard/koillection/README.md

     - `DB_NAME` -> your database name
     - `DB_VERSION` -> your postgres server version (ex: 10.3)
     - `PHP_TZ` -> Your timezone (ex: Europe/Paris)
-4. In the project root folder execute `composer install -o`
+4. In the project root folder execute `bin/composer install -o`
 5. Then `php bin/console doctrine:migrations:migrate`
 6. Configure a vhost (you can find an example for nginx in `docs` folder)
-7. (optionnal) Copy the values contained in `docs/php.ini` in your own `php.ini`.
+7. (Optional) Copy the values contained in `docs/php.ini` in your own `php.ini`.
 Not mandatory but can improve performance greatly

 ### Using Docker
 * https://github.com/koillection/koillection-docker ->  Comes with PHP FPM and nginx, based on the last release of Koillection.